 PyCon SK is organized by the Python community and for the Python community.
 You're coming to the event, and that makes you part of the community.
 If you've done something that you think other people might be interested in, or that you think they should know about, please do consider telling us about it.
-We don't just want to hear from the experts or famous names - other perspectives are just as valuable, so don't let the idea that you're not expert or famous enough stop you.
+We don't just want to hear from experts or famous names - other perspectives are just as valuable, so don't let the idea that you're not an expert or famous enough stop you.
 This is your invitation to submit a talk proposal if you haven't spoken at the conference before.
-First-time speakers talk proposals are preferred.
+First-time speakers' talk proposals will be preferred.

-We are trying to finalize the conference program as soon as possible, the earlier you submit your proposal the higher chance of acceptance it has.
-The deadline for submissions is 14st January 2020.
+We are trying to finalize the conference program as soon as possible; the earlier you submit your proposal the higher chance of acceptance it has.
+The deadline for submissions has been extended to 31 January 2020.

 Do you know about a speaker that would be a good fit for our conference?
 Let us know: firstname.lastname@example.org

 There is no official restriction on the topic that you propose a talk session.
 Talks about Python or the Python community are most likely to line up with the interests of PyCon's audience, and a key consideration that the talk selection committee will be thinking about is your talk's ability to draw an audience.
 You may propose more than one, but the committee will ask you to choose only one talk if more than one of your proposals is accepted.

 If you have any questions, please contact us via email: email@example.com or join our Slack channel

 All selected speakers get a complimentary ticket to the conference.

 Most talks are 30 minutes long, but we do offer a limited number of 45-minute slots for important topics that promise to benefit from a more extensive treatment.